Pennsylvania Railroad 1361: Design changes, revenue service, and retirement as a display

-No. 1361 was one of 425 K4 class steam locomotives built between 1914 and 1928 for the Pennsylvania Railroad (PRR) as their primary mainline passenger locomotive.
+No. 1361 was one of 425 K4s class steam locomotives built between 1914 and 1928 for the Pennsylvania Railroad (PRR) as their primary mainline passenger locomotive.
 Built in May 1918 at PRR's Juniata Shops in Altoona, Pennsylvania, No. 1361 was assigned to haul PRR's Blue Ribbon passenger train fleet, including the Broadway Limited, between New York City and Pittsburgh, Pennsylvania, via the PRR mainline.
-Additionally, it, as well as the other K4s, was capable of pulling 10 passenger cars around PRR's famous Horseshoe Curve and at 100 mph on flat terrains.

-When first built, No. 1361 was originally equipped with a square-shaped oil headlight, a round number plate, a screw reverser, a long wooden pilot, and a 70-P-75 type tender, which held 7000 gal of water and 12.5 t of coal.
+Additionally, it and the other K4s were capable of pulling 10 passenger cars around PRR's famous Horseshoe Curve and going at 100 mph on flat terrains.
+As initially built, No. 1361 was originally equipped with a square-shaped oil headlight, a round number plate, a screw reverser, a long wooden pilot, and a 70-P-75 type tender, which held 7000 gal of water and 12.5 t of coal.
 During the 1920s, No. 1361 was re-equipped with a cylindrical-shaped electric headlight, a steel bar pilot, a power reverser, a keystone shaped number plate, and a 90-P-75 type tender, which held 9700 gal of water and 21 t of coal.

 By the mid-1930s, PRR's passenger trains grew longer and heavier, which led to No. 1361 and the other K4s required to double head and even triple head each other.
 At the same time, when PRR's Eastern Region line between New York and Harrisburg, Pennsylvania was electrified, No. 1361 was relocated to the Central Division, running from Pittsburgh further west to Chicago, Illinois; Cincinnati, Ohio; and St. Louis, Missouri.
 Additionally, the No. 1361 locomotive was re-equipped with a 110-P-75 type tender, which held 11980 gal of water and 18.5 t of coal along with a mechanical stoker made to increase the locomotive's performance.